jparkerweb/pexels-banner/README.md

 # 🚩 Pexels Banner for Obsidian

-Pexels Banner is a plugin for Obsidian that allows you to automatically add beautiful banner images to your notes using the Pexels API.
+Pexels Banner is a plugin for Obsidian that allows you to automatically add beautiful banner images to your notes using the Pexels API or direct URLs.
 Enhance your note-taking experience with visually appealing headers that provide context and improve the overall aesthetics of your notes.

 ## Features

 - Automatically fetch and display banner images from Pexels based on keywords
+- Use direct URLs for custom images
 - Customize image size and orientation
 - Set default keywords for when no specific keyword is provided
 - Seamless integration with Obsidian's interface